On the sequential convergence of Lloyd's algorithms: Introduction

 We address the question of sequential convergence of the iterates produced by Lloyd's method for solving \eqref{opt_quant_0} and \eqref{eq:unif_quantization_0}.
 More precisely, we consider the asymptotic stabilization of the support points $y_1,\ldots, y_N$ of the Dirac masses to a critical point of the quantization functional.
 This question was already considered in previous literature.
 For optimal quantization, the first analyses were proposed for the univariate case \cite{Lloydoptimallocalcv,kieffer1982exponential} with special cases such as the strict log-concavity of the target measure density \cite{Lloydoptcvonedimlogconcave1,Lloydoptcvonedimlogconcave2}.
-In the multivariate setting, it is known that accumulation points of Lloyd's iteration are critical points of the loss in \eqref{opt_quant_0} \cite{LloydCVT,nondegeneracyLloyd,cvlloydanydimpages}.
-In particular if such critical points are isolated, an assumption very difficult to check in practice, then the algorithm converges.
+In the multivariate setting, it is known that accumulation points of Lloyd's iteration are critical points of the loss in \eqref{opt_quant_0} \cite{LloydCVT,nondegeneracyLloyd,cvlloydanydimpages}, which also holds true for the stochastic variant, CLVQ, under a stepsize decrease conditions \cite{pages1998space}.
+In particular if such critical points are isolated, an assumption very difficult to check in practice, then the sequence converges.
 For uniform quantization, similar results exist.
-It was shown for example that accumulation points of Lloyd's method are critical points of the functional in \eqref{eq:unif_quantization_0}, leaving the convergence of the whole sequence open \cite{nonassymptotic}.
+It was shown for example that accumulation points of Lloyd's method are critical points of the functional in \eqref{eq:unif_quantization_0} \cite{nonassymptotic}.
+Beyond existing results, a general sequential convergence guaranty for Lloyd's methods in the semi-discrete setting remains open.

-In this work, we prove convergence of the sequence generated by both Lloyd's methods under an explicit definability assumption on the density of the target measure $\mu$.
-Note that, we do not consider convergence toward the global minimizer of the quantization functional and limit ourselves to critical points.
+We provide such guaranties under an explicit definability assumption on the density of the target measure $\mu$.
+Since the method is the basis for many quantization algorithms, this opens the possibility in future research to adapt our arguments for variants of the Lloyd's algorithm for solving \eqref{opt_quant_0} and \eqref{eq:unif_quantization_0}.
+Note that, we do not consider convergence toward the global minimizer of the quantization functional and limit ourselves to convergence of the sequence to critical points.